How can geospatial data infrastructures guide digital twin adoption?

 - Drive more value from data

-- Maximize infrastructure performance and
+- Maximise infrastructure performance and

 - Deliver better outcomes for society

 The CDBB Digital Framework Task Group (DFTG) has set out a pathway to better information management and guidance on digital twin adoption.
 The overarching purpose of the DFTG is to steer and guide the successful development and adoption of the Information Management Framework for the Built Environment.
-Information management is critical to digital twin adoption and realizing the benefits from digital twins across the built environment.
+Information management is critical to digital twin adoption and realising the benefits from digital twins across the built environment.

 The UK already has some of the best geospatial data management in the world.
 The UK has led the world in showing how opening up geospatial data benefits our built environment economically, environmentally and socially.
 Geospatial data infrastructures are the backbone to information management about the built environment.
 This means data infrastructures for collecting, managing and sharing smarter data that provide a foundation to help organisations build digital services and gain insights from data in ways that people can understand and trust.
 Geospatial data infrastructures power geospatial readiness, a platform for knowledge and insight and then actionable knowledge and value, using a combination of people, processes and technologies.